makerdao/community/governance/votes/Executive vote - November 29, 2023.md

 ## Proposal Details

-### Remove PSM-GUSD-A from the Cash Stablecoin list
+### Decrease PSM-GUSD-A Debt Ceiling

 *Authorization*: [Ecosystem Approval](http://forum.makerdao.com/t/stability-scope-parameter-changes-7/22882/2)\
 *Proposal*: [Forum post](https://forum.makerdao.com/t/stability-scope-parameter-changes-7/22882#reduce-psm-gusd-a-debt-ceiling-8) "Stability Scope Parameter Changes"

-If this executive proposal passes, in line with the recent amendments in the [Stability Scope](https://mips.makerdao.com/mips/details/MIP104#7-2-1-3-1a), PSM-GUSD-A will be removed from the Cash Stablecoin list by performing the following actions:
+If this executive proposal passes, in line with the recent removal of PSM-GUSD-A from the Cash Stablecoin list in the [Stability Scope](https://mips.makerdao.com/mips/details/MIP104#7-2-1-3-1a), the following actions will be performed:

-- The [Debt Ceiling (line)](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) will be set to *zero*.
+- The [Debt Ceiling (line)](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) will be set to *0*.
 - The vault will be removed from the [Debt Ceiling Instant Access (autoline)](https://manual.makerdao.com/module-index/module-dciam).